Wait! Read This Before You Sell Your House for Cash

 Financing contingency | None are present in a cash sale. | Mortgaged buyers often use a financing contingency that could hold up the deal if the loan doesn’t clear. |

-Closing costs | Many cash-for-homes companies will pay the closing costs. | About 1% to 3% of the sale price (on top of commission) including title insurance, escrow fees, and taxes. |
+Closing costs | Many cash-for-homes companies will pay the closing costs. | About 1% to 3% of the sale price (on top of commission), including title insurance, escrow fees, and taxes. |

-Getting paid | When you sell a house, how do you get the money?
-It may only take a matter of weeks or even days for the cash buyer to wire funds to your bank account. | The time it takes for you to receive funds will depend on the buyer’s due diligence period and other steps you must clear before settlement, as required by the buyer’s lender.
-On average, it takes 43 days to close a traditional home sale. |
+Getting paid | The cash buyer may wire funds to your bank account in weeks or even days. | The time it takes for you to receive funds will depend on the buyer’s due diligence period and other steps you must clear before settlement, as required by the buyer’s lender.
+On average, it takes 44 days to close a traditional home sale. |

 Steps to complete a cash home sale